MicrosoftAzureFox/build-resume-workshop/3-add-style.md

         padding-bottom: 1em;
     }

+    @media (min-width: 1000px){
         #mainLeft {
             border-right: 1px solid lightgray;
         }
+    }
 ```

 This will split the `main` element into two columns.
 The first top-level element under `main` which is an `article` will be the first column and will take up 40% of the available space.
 The second top-level element under `main` (also an `article`) will take up the remaining 60%.
-It will also add a border to the mainLeft section.
+It will also add a border to the mainLeft section for larger screen sizes.

 ## Step 3: Add an icon font